theallyprompts/PixelPruner/README.md

 ### Roadmap

-1. **Add a toggle for advance-on-crop**: Why on earth did I add an auto-advance on crop?
+1. ~~**Add a toggle for advance-on-crop**: Why on earth did I add an auto-advance on crop?
 What a huge mistake!
-The next update will add a toggle to choose whether to advance-on-crop or remain on the current image.
+The next update will add a toggle to choose whether to advance-on-crop or remain on the current image.~~ Completed in v1.1.0

+2. Input and Output Folder selection improvements - I want to be able to switch input directory mid cropping-session!

-2. **API Access to Civitai.com's LoRA Trainer**: Upload zipped crops directly into Civitai.com's on-site LoRA trainer.
+3. **API Access to Civitai.com's LoRA Trainer**: Upload zipped crops directly into Civitai.com's on-site LoRA trainer.
 The API for this doesn't exist yet, but maybe if I ask nicely...

 ---